lunved/HPi5/README.md

 ```
 You can also run `free -m` to see your devices memory and swap.

-6. If you have renamed your host from kali to something else you will be getting a message "sudo: Unabvle to resolve hostname or ???"
-(I don;t remember the exact error).
+6. If you have renamed your host from kali to something else you will be getting a message "sudo: Unabvle to resolve host or ???"
+(I don't remember the exact error).
 To resolve this issues make sure that `/etc/hostname` and `/etc/hosts` both refer to your new name.  in `/etc/hosts` make sure that the line for `127.0.0.1` refers to your new machine name.
+There are more details [here](https://askubuntu.com/questions/811098/when-i-run-a-sudo-command-it-says-unable-to-resolve-host)

 ## 5. AutoConnect Bluetooth speakers